-Bring the Truth to Life Chart Affirmation and Commitment

-A NOTE ABOUT THIS STUDY: A significant portion of "Jesus, I Need You" is based on the Beatitudes, the introduction to Jesus' Sermon on the Mount (Mt.5:1-11).
+Thistlebend studies are designed for women who want to know Jesus more fully, love Him more deeply, and follow Him more closely.
+Dr. Thomas R. Schreiner commends, "The whole aim of Thistlebend: to assist women to love Christ in the practical, nitty-gritty of everyday life."
+Therefore, the nature of the approach and the type of questions we ask may differ from other Bible studies on the same subject.
+Nevertheless, women participating in Thistlebend studies often share that they experience authentic growth and spiritual intimacy.
+Real and lasting heart transformation takes place by God's grace.
+We integrate biblical disciplines into every Thistlebend lesson where we ask women to "Take the Truth to Heart" and "Bring the Truth to Life."
+These practices train women to believe God's Word in their hearts, apply it in their thinking, and live it out in their lives.
+Our deepest desire is to see women cultivate hearts of righteousness, grow in their love for God and others, be equipped to overcome sin, walk by grace, live in the joy of the Lord, and glorify Him.
+Many blessings in Christ, Laurie and the Thistlebend Team A NOTE ABOUT THIS STUDY: A significant portion of "Jesus, I Need You" is based on the Beatitudes, the introduction to Jesus' Sermon on the Mount (Mt.5:1-11).
 The Beatitudes show the progression of our need for Jesus, including our abject spiritual poverty, inability to save ourselves, even persecution for the sake of Christ.
 We cannot produce any of the "blessed" attributes in the Beatitudes.
 They all come from Him.
 Before we climb the mount to sit under Jesus' teaching of the Beatitudes, we want to prepare our hearts to receive His words.
 As we begin, we will uncover the historical context of Christ's coming.
 Matthew frames his account with several Old Testament prophecies that told of Jesus' coming and purpose over four hundred years before His birth.
 We will also spend time tracing the steps of John the Baptist and of Jesus before He began His public ministry.
 This preparation will help us set aside the demands of our present-day world and sit at His feet to hear Him unfold the teaching of the Beatitudes.
 Our ultimate aim is to know Jesus truly.
-(The follow-up study, "Jesus, I Want to Love You" is based on the Sermon on the Mount, (Mt.
-5-7.)
+(The follow-up study "Jesus, I Want to Love You" is based on the Sermon on the Mount, from Matthew 5-7.)